Home » Benefits » Military Child Care Basics

 To use this database you must create or maintain an account at MilitaryOneSource.mil.
 You’ll need to log in and retrieve a special subscription code to start using your childcare account.

-Military Child Care and the Exceptional Family Member Program
+Military Childcare and the Exceptional Family Member Program

-The Exceptional Family Member Program is a DoD option for those who have a family member with special needs.
-This program, sometimes referred to as EFMP for short, offers family support and coordination for those getting ready to make a Permanent Change of Station move.
+This program, sometimes called EFMP for short, offers family support and coordination for those getting ready to make a Permanent Change of Station move.
 EFMP involves a special needs consultation that can help determine what types of reasonable accommodations might be necessary

-If a military spouse, child or other dependent family member needs “ongoing medical or educational services” signing up with EFMP is mandatory but provides access to services and support that can help.
-There are many services that may be offered via EFMP Family Support at your base.
-You can get details about referral services, and community services, as well as:
+If a military spouse, child or other dependent family member needs “ongoing medical or educational services,” signing up with EFMP is mandatory but provides access to services and support that can help.

 • Finding programs in new locations